 - Have modified workplace equipment or devices.

-At The Law Firm of Davidoff & Associates, we understand the obstacles you may face after sustaining a brain injury.
+At Davidoff Law & Associates, we understand the obstacles you may face after sustaining a brain injury.
 Our legal team is dedicated to protecting the rights of those wrongfully injured so that they can move forward with their lives, all while treating each client like family.

 Contact our firm at (888) 211-1116 to get started with your no-fee, no-obligation case review.
 Our office is located in Queens and we serve all the boroughs of NYC and clients statewide.